phasefx/cognitive-genepool/03-cg_PHB.md

 May suppress → hesitation, flinch, avoidance
 When overloaded → Grinder, Pain Ignorer, Tunnel Pusher, Attrition Loop

-> **Note:** While the Cognitive Genepool framework as a whole is non-anthropocentric, the Player's Handbook is not.
+> **Note:** While the underlying Cognitive Genepool framework is non-anthropocentric, the Player's Handbook is not.
 We are targeting human interfaces here, and are not claiming that all agents have these cognitive classes.
 This is a design choice.
+The theory is substrate-neutral; the manuals are human-facing.

 > **On Anthropomorphism**
 > The class system uses human metaphors because it is designed for humans.